 OCR is an impressive innovation with a storied history, and its current level of precision can be applied practically in a range of situations.
 It is useful in high-volume character scanning environments, for instance, though it should be said that in those situations, the source material often starts from the point of relative standardization; license plates are typically all stamped in the same font and at the same size.

 For businesses, though OCR can be leveraged to good effect, it brings inescapable flaws that can seriously damage operations.
 TDWI found that most OCR software returns 98-99% accuracy.
-Although that may initially seem an acceptable margin of error, consider that, in a 10,000-character document, it represents up to 200 erroneously processed characters.
+Although that may initially seem an acceptable margin of error, consider that for a 10,000-character document, it represents up to 200 erroneously processed characters.

 Achieving 100% data accuracy is a superior method of gaining pure clarity in your data.
-Because of that accuracy gap, we don’t use OCR in our data processing; our solution is based on customizable data mapping combined with automated business rules that dictate data integration.
+Because of that accuracy gap, we only use OCR for documents that begin as images in our data processing; our solution is based on customizable data mapping combined with automated business rules that dictate data integration.

 This data accuracy guarantee is one of our core differentiators; if you’d like to find out what Conexiom Platform could do for your business, get in touch with us today.